kaychaks/kaychaks.github.io/posts/2014-world-cup-starter.md

 ---
 title : 2014 World Cup Starter
 published : 2014-06-14
-tags : sports
+tags : sports, football, world-cup, wc-2014
 link :
 ---

 Brazil opened their starter with Croatia in an absolutely pathetic way.
 They won anyway, but it seemed the team consisted of bunch of confused kids forcefully put in front of a crowd.
 Scolari need to tighten the mid-field, left wing & back or else grown-up men from other European or neighborhood countries would have no problem ripping them apart.